Reserve Funds for Community Associations

 Arizona law does not require a developer or an association to create and fund reserves for a community association (however, some association documents may require this).
 Adequate reserve funding is in the best financial interest of the association.
 Reserve funding allows an association to provide for the repair, maintenance, and replacement of the association’s assets as the community ages.

 The reserve study is a budgeting guide that will provide a comprehensive plan

 that shows an association how much is reasonable to place in reserve for a specific replacement or maintenance project.
-When properly executed, it can give a clear picture for the maintenance, repair or replacement requirements of association assets for the life of the association.
+When properly executed, it can give a clear picture of the maintenance, repair, or replacement requirements of association assets for the life of the association.

 A reserve study starts with an accurate inventory of the community’s assets to